-- of, a group or a class of persons; - (d) anyone acting in the public interest; and - (e) an association acting in the interests of its members. - (2) If anyone, acting as a member of, or in the interests of, a group or class of persons, applies for relief and the court makes an order that may prejudice the members of that group or class, that order is not binding on the members of that group or class unless they have received notice of the action and have had an opportunity to exclude themselves from the group or class.
+- (d) anyone acting in the public interest; and - (e) an association acting in the interests of its members. - (2) If anyone, acting as a member of, or in the interests of, a group or class of persons, applies for relief and the court makes an order that may prejudice the members of that group or class, that order is not binding on the members of that group or class unless they have received notice of the action and have had an opportunity to exclude themselves from the group or class.